yetone/cosmos-nvim/README.md

 ### Nerd Fonts

 Go to [Nerd Fonts homepage](https://www.nerdfonts.com/) to download the patched fonts you are currently using.

+### iTerm2 colorscheme [Optional]

+If you are using iTerm2 and expect the iTerm colors to blend well with cosmos-nvim colors, it is highly recommended to install and use this [colorscheme](https://github.com/yetone/cosmos-nvim/blob/main/colorschemes/doomone-yetone.itermcolors) for iTerm2.

 ## 2. Install my configuration